jonathanmorgan/reddit_collect/README.md

 - continue to look over and understand code.
 - built models.
 Update sqlite database, code so it has a separate unique ID, then reddit_id.
-- Q - change names of tables to what django would make, or leave them as iman named them?
-And in general, how to migrate this to mysql?
-Need to change table names, switch to django models for queries, inserts, etc.
+- Change table names, switch to django models for queries, inserts, etc.
 - Q - do we need to keep checking in on posts, comments until they reach a certain stability criteria?
 Or just for a certain time period?
 - Q - Do we want time series on votes, voting, scores?
-- need mysql so we can have concurrency (scanning for and categorizing URLs, for example, while reddit collection is still ongoing).
+- // need mysql so we can have concurrency (scanning for and categorizing URLs, for example, while reddit collection is still ongoing).
-- need to work on the code for collection - gather user info?  check back in on posts, comments?
+- // need to work on the code for collection - gather user info?  check back in on posts, comments?
 - Q - need a way to load JSON directly into django model instance, or is it OK to just load from ReddiWrapper objects?
+For now, just using RediWrapper.